Illaroo Scout Group Parent Information

-Group Leader – makes sure paperwork is done, link between section leaders and group committee.
+Group Leader (some times referred to as Leader-In-Charge) – Overall responsible for running the group, makes sure paperwork is done, link between section leaders and group committee.

-Joey Scout Leader – plans, organises and runs Joey section program with 2 assistant leaders and parent helpers.
+Joey Scout Leader – plans, organises and runs Joey section program with assistant leader(s) and parent helpers.

-Scout Leader – plans, organises and runs Scout section program with 3assistant leaders.
+Scout Leader – plans, organises and runs Scout section program with assistant leaders.